 Some basic computer knowledge is required, but this course is designed for students with little to no experience in digital animation.

 Anna Corbould grew up in England, where she studied Music and Drama at the University of Roehampton and the University of Manchester.
 After working for Apple for ten years teaching customers how to use software to edit music, videos and photos, she moved to Athens to study at UGA.
-She graduated her MFA in Dramatic Media production in May 2019 after completing the Rosetta Theatre Project, an interdisciplinary, multi-media installation incorporating motion capture and 3D animation in performances of Romeo and Juliet and Tartuffe.
-This is her third year teaching for the Summer Academy.
+She graduated with her MFA in Dramatic Media production in May 2019 after completing the Rosetta Theatre Project, an interdisciplinary, multi-media installation incorporating motion capture and 3D animation in performances of Romeo and Juliet and Tartuffe.
+This is her fourth year teaching for the Summer Academy.